 d) analysis results, maps and profiles that show the results of other geophysical or geological surveys such as heat flow measurements, radiometric measurements, samples, etc.

-The obligation to submit materials and documentation pursuant to first paragraph includes all data that is a natural part of the processing sequence and which is stored and distributed to the licensee.
-If, following routine processing, the data is processed further, e.g. in the event of special processing, re-processing or collation with other data, the results from this work shall be submitted to the Norwegian Petroleum Directorate at the same time it becomes available to the licensee, regardless of whether this is shared with the other licensees.
+The obligation to submit materials and documentation pursuant to the first paragraph includes all data that is a natural part of the processing sequence and which is stored and distributed to the licensee.
+If, subsequent to routine processing, the data is processed further, e.g. in the event of special processing, re-processing or collation with other data, the results from this work shall be submitted to the Norwegian Petroleum Directorate at the same time that they become available to the licensee, regardless of whether or not they have been shared with the other licensees.

 In addition to the data mentioned above, the Norwegian Petroleum Directorate may demand submission of other data and results in the format determined by the Norwegian Petroleum Directorate.

-The licensee shall submit a status report to the Norwegian Petroleum Directorate within three months after a production licence is surrendered, lapses or expires.
-The status report shall summarise any acquired data, completed studies and results thereof, as well as an overview of potential prospects in the production licence.
-The status report shall provide an overview of all geo-technical materials and where they are stored, along with information about storage format.
+The licensee shall submit a status report to the Norwegian Petroleum Directorate, no later than, three months after a production licence is surrendered, lapses or expires.
+The report shall provide information about any acquired data, completed studies and results thereof, as well as an overview of potential prospects in the production licence.
+In addition the report shall provide an overview of all geo-technical materials and where they are stored, along with information about the storage format.